Frequently Asked Questions

 By agreeing to these Terms and Conditions, participants acknowledge that such circumstances fall outside the organizer’s responsibility and accept not to make any claims or take legal action on these grounds.
 Participants are also strongly encouraged to purchase specific insurance to cover such eventualities.

-Cancellation Due to Insufficient Participants
+Cancelation Due to Insufficient Participants

 The minimum number of participants required for the camp to take place is 14 people.
 If this number is not reached 30 days before the start date, the organizer reserves the right to cancel the camp.
-In this case, participants will be informed of the cancellation and will receive a full refund of the amounts already paid, without penalties.
+In this case, participants will be informed of the cancelation and will receive a full refund of the amounts already paid, without penalties.
 No other compensation may be claimed by participants in case of cancellation due to insufficient participants.

 For full details, please read https://evoqexperience.com/sales-terms-and-conditions/